SAP-archive/teched2020-DEV268/exercises/ex1/README.md

 This is however much simpler than having to write all these annotations from scratch.

 15. You can try and start entering values for your first inventory item.
-However not checks have been implemented yet.
+However no checks nor any value help have been implemented yet.
-Especially not for the determination of the semantic key "InventoryId".
+Especially not for the determination of the semantic key **InventoryId**.

 This we will do in the next step.